 Success as a future pathologist involves much more than memorization of pathological entities.
 Opportunities and career choices are diverse, and not always obvious.
 We believe that a well matched mentor can help residents navigate challenges, identify areas of potential interest, and formulate a career development plan.
 We therefore initially assign residents a mentor based on shared interests.
 Although we choose mentors with great forethought, we build flexibility into the program to allow residents to change mentors as their interests evolve and further encourage residents to seek input from multiple faculty members.
 Together residents and mentors will set both short and long term goals.

 We believe that knowledge comes through experience and extensive interaction with faculty.
 In anatomic pathology sign out, residents prepare their own diagnoses and are then in a position to take full advantage of sign out with staff members.
 In clinical pathology, residents gain experience during daily rounds with attendings, Socratic tutorials, and through positioning of residents as an intermediary between clinician and laboratory.
 There are daily teaching and case management conferences (e.g., Surgical Slide Conference, Autopsy Conference) covering the different pathology specialties.

 Given the important role pathologists play in teaching medical students and colleagues in other specialties, we provide guidance for residents as they hone their teaching skills.
-Discussion sessions are held on topics in medical education and there are opportunities for residents to teach medical students as well as receive feedback on their teaching skills.
+Our “resident-as-teacher” curriculum includes sessions designed to improve skills related to giving feedback and small group teaching.
+There is also a session on developing presentation skills with close mentoring of first years, by specific faculty who have also been through the curriculum, as they prepare for their first presentation.
+There are also opportunities for residents to teach medical students both within our department and at Harvard Medical School as well as receive feedback on their teaching skills.